-Of course, a tripod is the ultimate tool for keeping your iPhone still, but if you don’t have one you can improvise by resting your iPhone on top of a wall, a fence, the roof of your car, or any other solid surface.
+Of course, an iPhone tripod is the ultimate tool for keeping your camera still.
+But if you don’t have one you can improvise by resting your iPhone on top of a wall, a fence, the roof of your car, or any other solid surface.

 Alternatively, hold it up against a wall, window, lamppost, signpost, or any other steady object in order to keep the phone more steady.

 If you have to hand-hold the iPhone without any support, avoid the temptation to hold the iPhone at arm’s length as it’s harder to hold it steady this way.